ISISComputingGroup/ibex_user_manual/The-Scripting-Console.md

 ![Toolbar](genie_python_and_ibex/OpenTheScriptingPerspective.png)

 This console will let you type genie commands.
+Pressing "Page Up" will display a window containing the command history.
+Previous commands can be selected from the list or searched for using the text box at the bottom.

 The toolbar in the top right provides additional functionality.

 ![Toolbar](genie_python_and_ibex/TheScriptingPerspectiveToolbar.png)